ytyeoh/toyota/content/blog/yaris.en.md

    [[design.link]]
      title= "Optitron Meter with Multi-Information Display (MID)" description= "The 4.2" full-colour display shows important vehicle information clearly and welcomes you back every time you start your engine.
-Image is for illustration purposes only."
+<br>Image is for illustration purposes only."
      img= "yaris-7"
    [[design.link]]
      title= "Auto Air-conditioning"